raynamharris/IntegrativeProjectWT2015/scripts/02c_rnaseqSubfield.md

     ## mean-dispersion relationship

-    ##   Note: levels of factors in the design contain characters other than
-    ##   letters, numbers, '_' and '.'.
-It is recommended (but not required) to use
-    ##   only letters, numbers, and delimiters '_' or '.', as these are safe characters
-    ##   for column names in R. [This is a message, not an warning or error]

     ## final dispersion estimates

-    ##   Note: levels of factors in the design contain characters other than
-    ##   letters, numbers, '_' and '.'.
-It is recommended (but not required) to use
-    ##   only letters, numbers, and delimiters '_' or '.', as these are safe characters
-    ##   for column names in R. [This is a message, not an warning or error]

     ## fitting model and testing

     ## [1] "CA3"

-    ##   Note: levels of factors in the design contain characters other than
-    ##   letters, numbers, '_' and '.'.
-It is recommended (but not required) to use
-    ##   only letters, numbers, and delimiters '_' or '.', as these are safe characters
-    ##   for column names in R. [This is a message, not an warning or error]

     ## estimating size factors

-    ##   Note: levels of factors in the design contain characters other than
-    ##   letters, numbers, '_' and '.'.
-It is recommended (but not required) to use
-    ##   only letters, numbers, and delimiters '_' or '.', as these are safe characters
-    ##   for column names in R. [This is a message, not an warning or error]

     ## estimating dispersions